Thanhdeptr/iperf3_exporter_mutex/README.md

 - **Timeout Protection**: Requests timeout after 80 seconds to prevent deadlocks
 - **Lock Status Endpoint**: Monitor lock status via `/lock-status` endpoint

----

-## IMPORTANT: Docker Image Name Change

-**The Docker image has moved to GitHub Container Registry (ghcr.io) and the name has changed from `iperf3-exporter` to `iperf3_exporter` following GitHub's naming standards.
-If you were using the old image name, please update your references.**

 The iPerf3 exporter allows iPerf3 probing of endpoints for Prometheus monitoring, enabling you to measure network performance metrics like bandwidth, jitter, and packet loss.

 ## Features